Praqma/helmsman/docs/cmd_reference.md

   `--no-ssm-subst`
         turn off SSM parameter substitution globally.

+  `--replace-on-rename`
+        uninstall the existing release when a chart with a different name is used.

   `--spec string`
         specification file name, contains locations of desired state files to be merged